 Global Head of Editorial

-When we set out to collaborate with IKEA on the SYMFONISK Picture frame speaker, a flat speaker that’s also a piece of art, they were firm: it couldn’t be any thicker than 60 millimetres (about 2.36 inches).
+When we set out to collaborate with IKEA on the SYMFONISK Picture frame speaker, a flat speaker that’s also a piece of art, they were firm: it couldn’t be any thicker than 60 millimeters (about 2.36 inches).
 Find out how we created a panel speaker with sound that’s anything but flat.

 At Sonos, we thoughtfully design each one of our speakers to look like a work of art.
 With the most recent addition to the SYMFONISK product range as part of our collaboration with IKEA, we took our design philosophy to a new, more literal level.
 Of course, that’s the thrill in our collaboration with IKEA—finding innovative ways to create incredible-sounding speakers under the guise of traditional home furnishings.

 After the success of the debut of SYMFONISK in 2019, which launched with table lamp and bookshelf speakers, we were enthusiastic to find even more unexpected ways of bringing sound into the home.
-We started by reviewing customer research, which told us that there are certain spaces in a home where some people feel that a traditional speaker just doesn’t “fit”.
+We started by reviewing customer research, which told us that there are certain spaces in a home where some people feel that a traditional speaker just doesn’t “fit.”
 A variety of reasons were given for this, from not having enough counter space or wall outlets to technology not being a part of a particular space’s intended design aesthetic.
 With this in mind, the acoustic engineers at Sonos and the product designers at IKEA set out to answer a question: how do we hide a speaker in plain sight?
-During a joint brainstorming session, the concept of a speaker that could be hung on the wall like a picture surfaced.
+During the joint ideation, the concept of a speaker that could be hung on the wall like a picture surfaced.
 And with that came a number of challenges, including, how to design a speaker with a thin enough profile to be hung on a wall.
-IKEA ran the numbers and came up with the maximum depth for such a product: 60 millimetres.
+IKEA ran the numbers and came up with the maximum depth for such a product: 60 millimeters.

 “The challenge with creating such a thin speaker is that it requires space to make sound,” said Sara Morris, Principal Product Manager at Sonos.
 “Because ultimately, a speaker creates sound by moving air.
 And the less space you have to move air, the more expensive it gets.
 So, we had to get creative.”
 Rather than daunting the engineers at Sonos, the space constraints only served to invigorate them.